bee-travels/openapi-comment-parser/README.md

 ## Basic structure
 You can write OpenAPI definitions in JSDoc comments or YAML files.
-In this guide, we use only JSDoc comments examples but YAML files works equally well.
+In this guide, we use only JSDoc comments examples.
+However, YAML files work equally as well.

 Each comment defines individual endpoints (paths) in your API, and the HTTP methods (operations) supported by these endpoints.
 For example, `GET /users` can be described as: